 Diversify:

-Spread investments across sectors to reduce risk.
+Make sure to diversify your portfolio by spreading investments across sectors to reduce the risk.

 Use Online Tools that offer user-friendly interfaces and educational resources.